fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 ---
-title: Investment account for private limited firm
+title: Investment account for private limited company
 ---

 > Read about the [Alpha program](/upcoming/alpha/overview)

-## Open an investment account for a private limited firm
+## Open an investment account for a private limited company

-#### Use this guide to create an investment account for your private limited firm
+#### Use this guide to create an investment account for your private limited company

-Follow the below steps to create a profile for private limited firm, business details, beneficiaries, authorised persons and an investment account before placing orders.
+Follow the below steps to create a profile for private limited company, business details, beneficiaries, authorised persons and an investment account before placing orders.

-#### 1. Create a non individual profile for privated limited
+#### 1. Create a non individual profile for private limited company

-The following information about the private limited firm is needed to set up investment account
+The following information about the private limited company is needed to set up investment account

 1. Type of entity (private limited)
-2. PAN number of the firm
+2. PAN number of the company
 3. Email ID and mobile number
-4. Residential status (basis the country from where more than 50% of firm's managmenet is carried out for the financial year)
+4. Residential status (basis the country from where more than 50% of company's managmenet is carried out for the financial year)
 5. Address
 6. Bank account details
 7. Occupation
-8. Other info (political exposure of the firm)
+8. Other info (political exposure of the company)
 9. Tax identification details eg. GIIN and country of GIIN registration if applicable